-Last month, Rebekah O’Dell tweeted out a link to a piece written by NY Times Columnist, Nicholas Kristof.
-I read through Kristof’s “My Worst Columns” piece and was shocked his annual holiday gift guide was one of his lowest-read columns of 2017.
+Last month, Rebekah O'Dell tweeted out a link to a piece written by NY Times Columnist, Nicholas Kristof.
+I read through Kristof's "My Worst Columns" piece and was shocked his annual holiday gift guide was one of his lowest-read columns of 2017.
 I've been reading Kristof's columns for years and look forward to his annual gift guide,… Continue reading Thinking About Audience

 The students wrapped their writing in an array of wrapping paper, and they left my classroom eager to share their gifts – the gift of words.